York Leeman Road depot

 The York Leeman Road railway depot, located in York, England, is a passenger multiple unit depot opened in May 2007 by Siemens.
-It services TransPennine Express Class 185s and locomotives.
+It services TransPennine Express Class 185s.

 The facility's shed code is YK.

 History

 Before the 1870s, the site area was known as Bishop Fields; it was undeveloped and in agricultural use.
 In 1877, the new Holgate railway station (see York railway station), and its associated loop line, opened.
 The loop line passed through Bishop Fields and through the 20th century surrounding land north of Leeman Road.
 It was extensively developed, much for railway use including a large engine shed to the east, with sidings and a large carriage shed to the west.
 In the latter part of the 20th century, there was some contraction; the carriage shed was removed and the engine shed ceased to have an operational role until it became part of the National Railway Museum in 1975.
 In 2004, the site of the depot was occupied by a mixture of disused and in-use railway sidings.